browsermedia/browsercms/README.markdown

 ## Locale files organization

 There is really no 'correct' way to organize the locale files.
-As far as the Rails i18n API is concerned, you can place all translation strings in a single file so you can move them around as you see fit as long as the data structure represented in YAML files does not change.
+As far as the Rails i18n API is concerned, you can place all translation strings in a single file, so you can move them around as you see fit as long as the data structure represented in YAML does not change.

-When organizing the locale files (and the Hash structure) I tried to find a balance between having a logical, easy to follow structure and not having insanely long key paths.
+When organizing the locale files (and the hash structure) I tried to find a balance between having a logical, easy to follow structure and not having insanely long key paths.

-Locale files are organized in a way that 'mostly' resembles BrowserCMS's file structure so it should be very easy to follow what goes where.
+Locale files are organized in a way that 'mostly' resembles BrowserCMS' file structure so it should be very easy to follow what goes where.
 The bulk of the translation work is done in views and layouts.